How Does a Court Determine the Amount to Be Paid For Temporary Spousal Support As Opposed to Permanent Spousal Support?

 But even these general principles give way to the broad discretion of the Court to fashion a spousal support award when meeting the needs of individuals involved in the litigation before the Court.
 See, for instance, In re Marriage of Winter (1992) 7 Cal.App.4th 1926, 10 Cal.Rptr.2d 225, [Wife entitled to temporary spousal support in excess of need where parties’ lifestyle included use of discretionary income for savings and investment, thus the temporary order preserved status quo].

-Experienced family law practitioners know that the temporary support award can have a significant impact on the permanent award.
+Experienced family law practitioners know that the temporary spousal support order can have a significant impact on the permanent award.
 This is so for a number of reasons.
 First, it has a psychological effect in that the paying spouse gets used to paying a certain level of support.
-It is often possible to get paying spouses to stipulate to high pendente lite awards by assuring them that they are only “temporary.”
+It is often possible to get paying spouses to stipulate to high temporary spousal support award by assuring them that they are only “temporary.”
 After they get used to paying support at that level, it is easier to continue long-term.
 Of course, the same logic in reverse can be applied to convince the supported spouse to accept an abnormally low temporary support award.

-Second, the supported spouse will usually adjust his or her standard of living to the amount of the support s/he is receiving.
-If s/he does well on the temporary award, trial courts may simply continue the order in effect.
+Second, the supported spouse will usually adjust their standard of living to the amount of the support they are receiving.
+If they do well on the temporary award, trial courts may simply continue the order in effect.
 (See In re Marriage of Aufmuth (1979) 89 Cal.App.3d 446, 152 Cal.Rptr.
 668, disapproved on other grounds, Marriage of Lucas (1980) 27 Cal.3d 808, 166 Cal.Rptr.
 853, 614 P.2d 285 and In re Marriage of Roesch (1978) 83 Cal.App.3d 96, 147 Cal.Rptr.
 586.)